savonet/liquidshop/2/index.md

 roughly 15:00–23:00 GMT in order to accommodate with most timezones (for instance, this means 9:00–17:00 in New Orleans and 16:00–00:00 in Paris).

-The tentative schedule is the following, and still subject to changes:
+The tentative schedule is the following, and still subject to changes

 | 15:45 GMT | _Welcome_ |
 | 16:00 GMT | Romain Beauxis: __Some news about Liquidsoap__ |